Roland de Vries

 Major General Roland de Vries SD SM MMM was a South African Army officer.
 He served as Deputy Chief of the South African Army before his retirement in 1999.

 Early life

 Military career

-Roland de Vries joined the South African Army in January 1963, qualified as an officer in April 1964 and retired as the Deputy Chief of the South African Army in April 1999.
+Roland de Vries joined the South African Army in January 1963, was commissioned as an officer in April 1964 and retired as the Deputy Chief of the South African Army in April 1999.
 He served in various training and operational positions.